spikeekips/mitum-doc/readthedocs/docs/network/designing-network.rst

 * Defined data
 * Anonymous data

-Every data belongs to the pre-defined type and has the unique id within globally.
+All data belongs to the predefined type and has the unique id within globally.

 *Defined data*

     is the data, which is statically defined outside block.
 It is managed in each node and shared thru network.
-It is under control of it's type.
+It is under control of its type.

 *Anonymous data*